gajendersingh1982/aws-kinesis-firehose/README.md

 	- S3 buffer conditions (for parquet select maximum values)
 	- S3 compression and encryption (If required select KMS)

+## Use Athena to Query this S3 Bucket
+    - Load Partitions ( MSCK REPAIR TABLE 'tableName'; )
+    - Query Athena table to see the results

 ## Edit Sample code to send test put messages to stream according to your DB Table